hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 environments using automatic tooling.

-Channel creation (using the system channel) utilizes information contained in the system channel - e.g. MSP information of the organization - in order to apply it onto the newly created channel.
-This create the convoluted situation in which an organization that wants to update its details in the consortium must coordinate that action with third parties that have write privileges to the system channel.
+Channel creation (using the system channel) utilizes information contained in the system channel - e.g. MSP information of the organization - in order to apply it to the newly created channel.
+This creates the convoluted situation in which an organization that wants to update its details in the consortium must coordinate that action with third parties that have write privileges to the system channel.